Thankyou and goodbye! 11/05/2021)

 Sharon Peacock, director of COG-UK, says “Mutations are expected and are a natural part of evolution.
 Many thousands of mutations have already arisen, and the vast majority have no effect on the virus but can be useful as a barcode to monitor outbreaks.”

-Combinations of mutations at different sites on the coronavirus lead to different variants which have received names such as South African variant (B1.1.351), Brazilian variant (P1), Kent (or English) variant B.1.1.7) – and even more recently a Liverpool variant, all with particular names and codes.
+Combinations of mutations at different sites on the coronavirus lead to different variants which have received names such as South African variant (B1.1.351), Brazilian variant (P1), Kent (or English) variant (B.1.1.7), Indian variant (B1.617) – and even a Liverpool variant, all with particular names and codes.
 This can get very confusing but there are three particular genetic mutations in the virus spike protein called E484K, K417N and N501Y which are of particular concern as they affect the ease with which the virus can bind to the ACE2 receptor on the surface of human cells.
 Changes in this part of spike protein may, in theory, result in the virus becoming more infectious and spreading more easily between people.
 These mutations in the spike protein combined with other mutations have given rise to the variants listed above and no doubt will give rise to other variants in the future.

 The important questions to ask of these variants are: